+All cases of academic misconduct may result in a student being expelled from the institution at the very first instance.
+Occurrence of academic misconduct will be monitored across students' careers at Botho

+University.
+Repeated academic misconduct across any module or programme will be considered as repeat offences at Botho University and will be treated with more severity.

+Handling Misconduct for In-person exams (Presentations, Practical, Written etc)

-All cases of academic misconduct may result in a student being dropped out from school in the very first instance.
-Occurrence of academic misconduct will be monitored across students' careers at Botho University and repeated academic misconduct across any module or programme will be considered as repeat offences at Botho University and will be treated with more severity.
-Whenever a student is caught for academic misconduct, the appropriate senior member of staff (evaluator, senior invigilator, etc.) will need to submit to the Assessments Manager a document containing details of the student's academic misconduct together with any evidence including any written apology or explanation letter from the student and the warning letter issued to the student.
+Whenever a student is caught for academic misconduct excluding plagiarism, the appropriate member of staff (evaluator, senior invigilator, etc.) will need to submit to the Assessments and Registry Department an Exam Misconduct form containing details of the reported incident and provide as much relevant evidence as possible.

-Academic misconduct during an assessment from an external awarding body other than Botho University will be handled as per the Student Discipline Regulations and will also be informed to the external awarding body, which may also impose a penalty independent from any penalty imposed by Botho University.
+Academic misconduct during an exam from an external awarding body other than Botho University will be handled as per the external awarding body' Student Regulations.
+The external awarding body will also be informed of the misconduct and at liberty to impose a penalty independent from any penalty imposed by Botho University.